Online Graduate Certificate: Tax and Elder Law

 Katie Everlove-Stone

-The cost of each individual course is $2,000 ($100 per CLE hour).
-There is no additional cost for the Assessment needed to obtain the Graduate Certificate.
+Each individual course is priced at $2,000 (Approx. $100 per CLE hour).
+There is no additional fee for the assessment required to earn the Graduate Certificate.

-Anyone registered for one or more courses in the program will receive one (1) complimentary registration (either virtual or in-person) to the Tax Intensive pre-conference program at the 2024 National Conference on Special Needs Planning and Special Needs Trusts.
-Visit the SNT page for more info.
+Participants enrolled in one or more courses in this program will receive one (1) complimentary registration, either virtual or in-person, for the Tax Intensive pre-conference program at the 2025 National Conference on Special Needs Planning and Special Needs Trusts.
+For additional details, please visit the SNT page.

 Stetson Law has applied to the Florida Bar for CLE credits for each of the courses.
 While Stetson Law does not apply for or pay for CLE credits in states other than Florida, we will provide attorneys with the materials needed to apply for CLE credits in other states.
 Attorneys should contact their state's Bar association with specific questions about obtaining CLE credits for these courses.